onevcat/UniWebView-Docs/docs/guide/installation.md

 ![](/images/importing.png)

-There should be no conflicting for those files, unless you already have a `AndroidManifest.xml` in your project under `Assets/Plugins/Android`.
+There should be no conflicting for those files unless you already have an `AndroidManifest.xml` in your project under `Assets/Plugins/Android`.
 If it shows a yellow warning mark for `AndroidManifest.xml`, you could uncheck it to keep your current version for now.
 We will describe how to modify the manifest file in [next section](#manifest-file).

 > The files might not be the same as they were in the image above.
-You should always import everything under `Plugins` and `UniWebView` from package.
-When exporting the package by Unity's tools, there is a chance to contain some other files.
-It should be safe to ignore any files if they are under neither `Plugins` nor `UniWebView`.
+You should always import everything under `Plugins` and `UniWebView` from the package.
+When Unity's tools exporting the UniWebView package, there is a chance to contain some other files.
+But it should be safe to ignore any files if they are not under `Plugins` or `UniWebView`.

 ## Manifest File

-`AndroidManifest.xml` is used to describe some meta information for Android target.
-If your projece does not contain a manifest file before, the one you imported with UniWebView will be used.
+`AndroidManifest.xml` is used to describe some meta information for the Android target.
+If your project does not contain a manifest file before, the one you imported with UniWebView will be used.
 Otherwise, you should keep your original one and do some modification.
 Open the `Assets/Plugins/AndroidManifest.xml` file with your favorite text editor and follow the steps below:

 1. UniWebView needs `hardwareAccelerated` to be `true` to have a good render performance and play videos.
 Find your current main activity (the one with `android.intent.action.MAIN` filter) and add `android:hardwareAccelerated="true"` in the `<activity>` tag if it does not exist yet.
 Here is an example of modified main activity: